Research

 Functional neuroanatomy of brain injury

 Studying the functional neuroanatomy of mild traumatic brain injury (mTBI) is essential for understanding neurological and cognitive outcomes post-injury.
-The brain undergoes significant changes in functional connectivity (FC), quantified using functional magnetic resonance imaging (fMRI), after mTBI.
-Patterns of FC alterations underlie both persistent neural and cognitive sequela of mTBI, which change at different rates depending on a persons age and sex.
-Our efforts focus on post-traumatic FC changes at acute and chronic stages of a person’s injury.
-We map sex- and age-dependent FC changes across cortical resting-state networks (RSN) for ~6 months post-injury in a cohort of mTBI patients.
-Our findings reveal that male sex and older age at injury are risk factors for significant FC alterations whose patterns underlie post-traumatic cognitive deficits.
+The brain undergoes significant changes in functional connectivity (FC), quantified using functional magnetic resonance imaging (fMRI), after mTBI, and these alterations underlie persistent neural and cognitive effects that vary with age and sex.
+Our work focuses on post-traumatic FC changes across both acute and chronic stages of injury, mapping sex- and age-dependent patterns across cortical resting-state networks (RSNs) in a cohort of mTBI patients.
+Our findings indicate that male sex and older age at injury are associated with more pronounced FC alterations, which may contribute to post-traumatic cognitive deficits.

 Atypical aging in non-industrial populations

-Accelerated brain loss and atrophy can indicate dementia risk.
-The decrease in brain volume of the indigenous forager-horticulturist Tsimane tribe of lowland Bolivia is 70% slower than in Western populations.
-We generate automatic segmentations of computed tomography (CT) brain scans acquired by the Tsimane Health and Life History Project.
-Volumetric analysis of sub/cortical brain regions allows us to compare the brain development and atrophy of the Tsimane people against populations in developed countries.
-Because of their non-sedentary lifestyle and high-fiber diet of vegetables and lean meats, the Tsimane are a unique population in which to study the detrimental effects of modern lifestyles on our health and ageing.
+Accelerated brain loss and atrophy can indicate increased risk of dementia.
+The indigenous forager-horticulturist Tsimané of lowland Bolivia show a decline in brain volume that is about 70% slower than that of Western populations.
+We generate automated segmentations of computed tomography (CT) brain scans from the Tsimané Health and Life History Project, enabling volumetric analysis of subcortical and cortical regions to compare brain development and atrophy with populations in developed countries.
+Because of their non-sedentary lifestyle and diet rich in fiber, vegetables, and lean meats, the Tsimané provide a unique opportunity to study the effects of modern lifestyles on brain health and aging.

 Structural connectomics in health and disease